mattermost/mattermost-handbook-1/source/guides/v2mom.md

 ## Budgeting

-Budget should be tied with Methods and Measures in departmental V2MOMs and be broken down by recurring costs (headcount and SaaS purchases, which are centrally managed) and non-recurring costs (budget for the fiscal year managed by the department).
+Budget should be tied with Methods and Measures in departmental V2MOMs and be broken down by recurring costs (headcount and systems purchases, which are centrally managed) and non-recurring costs (vendor budget for the fiscal year managed by the department).

 Headcount
 - Specific the number and type of FTE needed to achieve V2MOM outcomes